AdobeDocs/experience-manager-64.en/help/forms/developing/invoking-aem-forms-using-remoting.md

 >[!NOTE]
 >
 >Before you can execute this quick start, you have to create and deploy the Bank custom component.
-(See [Creating Components That Use Custom Data Types](unresolvedlink-lc-co-create-components-custom-data-types-cc.xml#ws624e3cba99b79e12e69a9941333732bac8-7b86.2).)

 ```as3
  <?xml version="1.0" encoding="utf-8"?>